Dundalk: Industry

 As late as 1969, the town was still in a position to boast of its industrial prowess, with the engineering companies at the DEW prospering.
-The pressures of trade liberalisation introduced by Ireland's accession to the EEC in 1973 caused many of them to falter during the 1970s and 1980s.
-The most at-risk industry proved to be shoe manufacturing.
-Rawson's had already gone into liquidation in 1967 after the factory was destroyed by fire, with the loss of 500 jobs.
-Lower-cost imports made the Clark's factory unprofitable and after years of cutbacks it closed in 1985 with the loss of the remaining 370 jobs.
-Also closing permanently in 1985 was the Weyenberg Shoe Company factory, which had opened in 1969 and hired many ex-Rawson workers but had never reached full productivity.
-Only the smallest of the manufacturers—Connolly's, re-branded as Blackthorn—managed to stay in business by specialising its products.
-It eventually closed in 2001.
-1985 proved to be the nadir, also seeing the closure of the Engineering Works.
-By this stage unemployment in the town had reached 26%, and would reach 27.9% by 1991.
-Pleas to government for assistance were unsuccessful.

-The town was slow to benefit from the Celtic Tiger economy that saw an economic boom in Ireland from the mid-1990s and seemed to stagnate with more closures and job losses.
-In addition to the surviving breweries and Carroll's, the ECCO (Electronics Components Company Overseas) factory opened by General Electric in 1966 had become the town's leading employer in the 1970s, employing around 1,500 people at its peak with many thousands more working in companies providing goods and services to it.
-It, too, succumbed to competition and following a long period of decline, closed in 2006.
-Diageo decided to close both of the town's breweries—Cambricville in 2001, then the Great Northern in 2013 after a decade-long wind down.
+The pressures of trade liberalisation introduced by Ireland's accession to the EEC in 1973 caused many businesses to falter during the 1970s and 1980s.
+The Engineering Works closed in 1985 and the last shoemaking factory closed in 2001.
+The ECCO (Electronics Components Company Overseas) factory, which had been opened by General Electric in 1966 and become the town's leading employer by 1973, employing around 1,500 people at its peak, closed in 2006 after a long period of decline.
+Diageo closed both of the town's breweries—first Cambricville in 2001, then the Great Northern Brewery in 2013 after a decade-long wind down.
 Also after a long decline, the Carroll's factory closed in 2005.

+Unemployment in the town reached 27.9% by 1991, and pleas to government for assistance were unsuccessful.
+The town was slow to benefit from the Celtic Tiger economy that saw an economic boom in Ireland from the mid-1990s and continued to suffer from business closures and job losses.
+By 2012, the town was being painted as one of Ireland's "most deprived areas" after the global downturn following the 2008 financial crisis.

-By 2012, the town was being painted as one of Ireland's "most deprived areas" after the global downturn following the Financial crisis of 2007–2008.
-Indigenous industry started to recover, with the Great Northern Brewery being reopened as 'the Great Northern Distillery' in 2015 by John Teeling, who had established the Cooley Distillery.
+Indigenous industry started to recover following the 2008 financial crisis, with the Great Northern Brewery being reopened as 'the Great Northern Distillery' in 2015 by John Teeling, who had established the Cooley Distillery.
 Locally-driven initiatives led to a flurry of Foreign Direct Investment announcements in the latter half of the 2010s, particularly in the technology and pharmaceutical sectors.